August 23, 2016

 - NHAS Goal: Reducing new HIV infections

 - PLWHA who are food insecure are less likely to have undetectable viral loads in a statistically significant way.
-Undetectable viral loads prevent transmission 96 percent of the time,15 thus, FNS is key to prevention.16
+Undetectable viral loads prevent transmission 96% of the time,15 thus, FNS is key to prevention.16

 - NHAS Goal: Increasing access to care and improving health outcomes for people living with HIV